-Patchwork Cat Quilt Block Pattern: This easy cat quilt block pattern displays the silhouette of a kitty within a frame.
-Make all of your cats identical or giving each a unique personality.
+Patchwork Cat Quilt Block Pattern: This easy cat quilt block pattern displays the silhouette of a within a frame.
+Make all of your cats giving each a unique personality.

-Rosebud Quilt Block Pattern: These quilt blocks are similar to pinwheel blocks, but have extra patchwork to make the design appear more floral-like.
+Rosebud Quilt Block Pattern: These quilt blocks are similar to pinwheel blocks, but have to make the design appear more floral-like.

 Sarah's Choice Quilt Block Pattern: This quilt block pattern that combines the look of a star and a pinwheel.
 Choose two fabrics of different colors, especially if they contrast, and a pinwheel will emerge.
 Sew with just one fabric to make the quilt block look more like a star.